entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is ?.

 > - The coding of *Songmingolepis conspicilatus* is ?.
-> - The coding of *Chahuaqingolepis* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is ?.

 ## Trunk shield
 47. Shape of trunk shield: low and elongated (0); high and short (1).
 > Young (1984, 1988), Character 33; Zhu (1996), Character 10; Pan *et al.* (2018), Character 10; Jia *et al.* (2010), Character 25; Wang and Zhu (2018), Character 47; Liu *et al*.
 (2023), Character 47; Plax and Lukševičs (2023), Character 47; Luo *et al*.
 (2025), Character 47.

 > - The trunk shield with its length less than its height is termed as "high and short".

-> - Among the sinolepids, such as *Sinolepis macrocephala*, *Liujiangolepis suni*, *Dayaoshania youngi* and *Grenfellaspis branagani* with trunk shield preserved, all show relatively low trunk shield.
-> - **The very low trunk shield might be a derived feature of sinolepids.**

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .